 - If you’re doing preorders, consider giving cash discounts on the advocates’ existing preorder.

-How should you allocate your referral incentives?
+Speaking of that some customers also ask us how to allocate your referral incentives.
 Is it better to split the rewards, or give them all to one party?

 To frame it in concrete terms, is it better to give $25 to each party, or is it better to give $50 to one of them?

 Obviously it would be better still to give $50 to both advocate and friend, but if you’re willing to spend $100, then the question becomes– is it better to give $50 to each, or $100 to one of them?